veektortee/scheduling-webapp/SETUP_GUIDE.md

-# Medical Staff Scheduling System
+# Staff Scheduling System

-A modern web-based scheduling system for medical staff with AI-powered optimization.
+A modern web-based scheduling system for staff with AI-powered optimization.

 ## 🏗️ Architecture